How to get your full tenancy deposit back

 Invite your landlord over

-Due to have an inspection on the day you leave?
-Add it to your moving house checklist to invite the landlord over a week or so beforehand to check if there's anything they're not happy with.
-This way you can put it right in advance and ensure that you get your deposit back in full.
+Is there due to be an inspection on the day you leave?
+Add it to your moving house to-do list to invite the landlord over a week or so beforehand to check if there's anything they're not happy with.
+This way you can address it in advance and ensure you get your full deposit back.

-Most landlords will actually appreciate you taking the initiative to make sure you're leaving their property in good nick, and would rather this than resort to charging you.
+A lot of landlords will appreciate you making the effort to leave their property in good condition, and would rather this than resort to charging you.

-If they agree that the house looks good on the day, then you have a great case to get all of your deposit back.
+If they agree that the house looks good on the day, then you have a good chance of getting all of your deposit back.

 Having them over in advance will also allow you to explain in person if they pick out any issues that you believe were already there when your tenancy started.
 Make sure you have the pictures that were taken when you moved in!